saeed-alam/digital-4-good-yaacan/README.md

 Implemented using the following tools:
 1. Wordpress & Plugins
 1. Plugins used:
-  1. Elementor
+  a.
+Elementor
-  1. Google Tag Manager for Wordpress
+  a.
+Google Tag Manager for Wordpress
-  1. GTranslate
+  a.
+GTranslate
 1. [Google Tag Manager](https://tagmanager.google.com/).